-Subject teachers are not expected to teach English.
-However, the language and terminology of a subject should be learned at the same time as the subject content, so that it has greater meaning and offers contextual understanding; subject-specific language should not be left to a specified language lesson.
+Subject teachers are not expected to teach English, however, the language and terminology of a subject should be learned at the same time as the subject content, as a fluent part of the content, so that it has greater meaning and offers contextual understanding; subject-specific language should not be left to a specified language lesson.
 The confidence to communicate in accurate and precise language will also be of benefit to learners taking an external examination in English at the end of the course.
-A number of examination questions require explanations and learners can gain higher marks if language is used accurately.
-For example, comments by some examiners on previous candidate scripts have noted the incorrect use and understanding of vocabulary, the lack of ability to write a logical explanation or develop a justified conclusion, and answers that contain contradictions.
-It will also benefit learners in the long term, should they continue their studies in any subject at a higher level with a view to their careers.
+A number of examination questions require explanations and learners can gain higher marks if the language is used accurately.
+For example, comments by some examiners on previous candidate scripts have noted the incorrect use and understanding of vocabulary, the lack of ability to write a logical explanation and answers that contain contradictions.
+It will also benefit learners in the long term, should they continue their studies in the subject at a higher level with a view to their careers.